pvdz/tenko/tests/testcases/objects/duplicate_keys/obj_expr/dunderproto___proto__/method_method.md

 > > It is a Syntax Error if PropertyNameList of PropertyDefinitionList contains any duplicate entries for "__proto__" and at least two of those entries were obtained from productions of the form PropertyDefinition:PropertyName:AssignmentExpression .
 >
 > This restriction only applies to webcompat mode (annex B)
+>
+> (The error is confusing because you'd have to know the rules really well in order to realize this object is okay as pattern but not as literal.
+Room for improvement.)

 ## Input